devgigifa/organo_typescript/README.md

 | `npm test` | Launches the test runner in interactive watch mode |
 | `npm run build` | Builds the app for production into the `build` folder, bundling React in production mode with optimized performance |

-## 👤 Author
+## Author

-Developed by Giovanna.
+Developed by Giovanna Alves.